surma/surma.dev/content/things/compile-js.md

 ```

 The program is nonsense, of course, but it covers a good range of features that
-I want to support:
+I want to support: Variables, Functions, Output, Loops, Iterators, Generators,

-- Variables
-- Functions
-- Output
-- Loops
-- Iterators
-- Generators
-- Closures
-- Methods
-- ...

-The output is deterministic and well-defined: `1,2,3`.
+Closures, Methods, ...  and the output is deterministic and well-defined as
+well: `1,2,3`.

-## The Demo
+## The Proof-of-Concept

-Let me get the demo out the way.
+Let me get the PoC out the way.
 I have called this exploration [jsxx] and
 you can find all the [source code][jsxx] on my GitHub.
 Be warned, though: This
 is the first time I'm using C++20.
 I used to write C++ many years ago, at a time
 where C++11 was considered bleeding edge.
 I did a lot of C when I was working